osharuda/home-lab-easy-kit/README.md

 - `firmware/build.sh` - This script will build a debug version of firmware.
 - `firmware/flash.sh` - This script will flash firmware to your MCU using `ST-LINK/V2 tools`.
 - `software/build.sh` - This script will build a debug version of software.
+- `software/install.sh` - This script will build and install generated library.
+Use it in order to install generated library in the system.
+Requires root permissions.
 - `gendox.sh` - Will generate documentation using Doxygen.

 It is possible to flash and debug firmware using `OpenOCD` and `GDB`.
 There are many internet resources describing this possibility, sometimes this option is very useful, especially during heavy debugging.